-When it finalized the change in Medicare policy in 2001, CMS accordingly decided to give States the latitude to voluntarily opt out of the supervision requirement for the Medicare program-to the extent supervision was not required under State law-rather than eliminate the requirement altogether.
+When it finalized the change in Medicare policy in 2001, CMS accordingly decided to give States the latitude to voluntarily opt out of the supervision requirement for the Medicare program-to the extent supervision was not required under state law-rather than eliminate the requirement altogether.
 Id. at 56,768-69.
 The motivation for this latitude was that anesthesia had become significantly safer and there was no evidence that physician supervision of CRNAs resulted in better patient outcomes.
 See 66 Fed.
-Reg. at 4,678-79 (anesthesia mortality rate declined from two deaths per 10,000 anesthetics administered in the early 1980s to one death per 200,000-300,000 anesthetics administered in 1999); id. at 4,675 (CMS concluded that there is "no compelling scientific evidence that an across-the-board Federal physician supervision requirement for CRNAs leads to better outcomes").
-Indeed, CMS was worried that the supervision requirement "could"
+Reg. at 4,678-79 (anesthesia mortality rate declined from two deaths per 10,000 anesthetics administered in the early 1980s to one death per 200,000-300,000 anesthetics administered in 1999); id. at 4,675 (CMS concluded that there is "no compelling scientific evidence that an acrossthe-board Federal physician supervision requirement for CRNAs leads to better outcomes").
+Indeed, CMS was worried that the supervision requirement "could potentially limit development of new practice models of anesthesia delivery, or interfere with progress in promoting practices that improve patient outcomes."
+Id. at 4,682.
+In light of the wide variations in patient types, surgical procedures, technologies, provider settings, and other factors unique to each case, CMS determined that an across-the-board federal requirement was simply "not sensible."
+Id. at 4,679.